niemopen/niem-naming-design-rules/ndr6src.md

 This section establishes a profile of XML Schema for NIEM-conformant schemas.
 Because the XML Schema specifications are flexible, comprehensive rules are needed to achieve a balance between establishing uniform schema design and providing developers flexibility to solve novel data modeling problems.

 Note that external schema documents (i.e., non-NIEM-conformant schema documents) do not need to obey the rules set forth in this section.
-So long as schema components from external schema documents are adapted for use with NIEM according to the modeling rules in Section 10.2.3, External adapter types and external components, below, they may be used as they appear in the external standard, even if the schema components themselves violate the rules for NIEM-conformant schemas.
+So long as schema components from external schema documents are adapted for use with NIEM according to the modeling rules in Section 9.2.5, External adapter types and external components, below, they may be used as they appear in the external standard, even if the schema components themselves violate the rules for NIEM-conformant schemas.

+## 9.1 Rules for NIEM XSDs

 **Rule 9-1 (XSD)(Constraint):** The XSD representation of a namespace must be a [schema document](#def), as defined in [[XML Schema Structures]]().
 (N5R 7-1,7-2,7-3)